 services: 40.9% (2013 est.)

-Inflation rate (consumer prices): 9.6 % ( July,2018.)
+Inflation rate (consumer prices): 9.46 % (May,2019)

-Africa, particularly central Eastern Africa, is widely accepted as the place of origin of humans and the Hominidae clade (great apes), as evidenced by the discovery of the earliest hominids and their ancestors, as well as later ones that have been dated to around seven million years ago.History:
+Africa, particularly central Eastern Africa, is widely accepted as the place of origin of humans and the Hominidae clade (great apes), as evidenced by the discovery of the earliest hominids and their ancestors, as well as later ones that have been dated to around seven million years ago.

-At about 3300 BC, the historical record opens in Northern Africa with the rise of literacy in the Pharaonic civilization of Ancient Egypt.
-One of the world's earliest and longest-lasting civilizations, the Egyptian state continued, with varying levels of influence over other areas, until 343 BC.Climate:
+Around 3300 BC, the historical record opens in Northern Africa with the rise of literacy in the Pharaonic civilization of Ancient Egypt.
+One of the world's earliest and longest-lasting civilizations, the Egyptian state continued, with varying levels of influence over other areas, until 343 BC.

+Africa straddles the equator and encompasses numerous climate areas; it is the only continent to stretch from the northern temperate to southern temperate zones.
 The climate of Africa ranges from tropical to subarctic on its highest peaks.
-Its northern half is primarily desert, or arid, while its central and southern areas contain both savanna plains and very dense jungle (rainforest) regions.
+Its northern half is primarily desert or arid, while its central and southern areas contain both savanna plains and very dense jungle (rainforest) regions.
 In between, there is a convergence, where vegetation patterns such as Sahel and steppe dominate.
-Africa is the hottest continent on earth and 60% of the entire land surface consists of dry lands and deserts.Politics:
+Africa is the hottest continent on earth, and 60% of the entire land surface consists of dry lands and deserts.

-Some seven African countries are in the top 10 fastest growing economies in the world.
-If you look at countries like Mozambique, Angola, Ethiopia, Zambia, and Togo – all of those markets have shown exceptional growth and real stability and with that you almost get a new investment climate for these countries.
-This allows you to have a new emerging middle class and with that comes a very vibrant entrepreneurship culture, businessmen or women who want access to technology and to innovate.Natural Resources:
+Some seven African countries are in the top 10 fastest-growing economies in the world.
+If you look at countries like Mozambique, Angola, Ethiopia, Zambia, and Togo – all of those markets have shown exceptional growth and real stability, and with that, you almost get a new investment climate for these countries.
+This allows you to have a new emerging middle class, and with that comes a very vibrant entrepreneurship culture, businessmen or women who want access to technology and to innovate.

-The continent is believed to hold 90% of the world's cobalt, 90% of its platinum, 50% of its gold, 98% of its chromium, 70% of its tantalite, 64% of its manganese and one-third of its uranium.
+The continent is believed to hold 90% of the world's cobalt, 90% of its platinum, 50% of its gold, 98% of its chromium, 70% of its tantalite, 64% of its manganese, and one-third of its uranium.
 The Democratic Republic of the Congo (DRC) has 70% of the world's coltan, a mineral used in the production of tantalum capacitors for electronic devices such as cell phones.
 The DRC also has more than 30% of the world's diamond reserves.
-Guinea is the world's largest exporter of bauxite.Economy:
+Guinea is the world's largest exporter of bauxite.

 From 1995 to 2005, Africa's rate of economic growth increased, averaging 5% in 2005.
-Some countries experienced still higher growth rates, notably Angola, Sudan and Equatorial Guinea, all of which had recently begun extracting their petroleum reserves or had expanded their oil extraction capacity.
+Some countries experienced still higher growth rates, notably Angola, Sudan, and Equatorial Guinea, all of which had recently begun extracting their petroleum reserves or had expanded their oil extraction capacity.

 Africa really has the ideal conditions for steady economic growth.
 A skyrocketing population made up of predominantly younger people is the perfect recipe for a booming economy.

-In 2018 we continue to see the same trend for population growth.
-Compared to 2017, African’s overall population has increased by more than 30 million – 1,256,268,025 in 2017 versus 1,287,920,518 in 2018.
+In 2018, we continue to see the same trend for population growth.
+Compared to 2017, Africa’s overall population has increased by more than 30 million – 1,256,268,025 in 2017 versus 1,287,920,518 in 2018.

 That’s why keeping an eye out for the top African countries with the fastest economic growth in 2018 is a total must for every potential investor.
 The abundance of natural resources and a young workforce is what has driven the economic surge on the continent in recent years.